 As timber ages naturally, it forms a silver ‘patina’ as the surface of the wood oxidises.
 This thin film actually helps to protect the wood during the weathering process.
 This is commonly known as “silvering off”.

 Follow nature – with shades of grey and silver.
 Your home will age gracefully into a natural patina.

-Abodo’s Protector Oil is available in Pearl, Patina and Graphite.
-Protector Oil contains plant based oils which penetrate into the wood, while leaving a pigment on the surface of the wood.
+Abodo’s Protector coating is available in Pearl, Patina and Graphite.
+Protector contains plant based oils which penetrate into the wood, while leaving a pigment on the surface of the wood.

 Sioo:x provides a long-term weathered look without leaving your wood unprotected – and can last up to 10+ years.
 It’s durable protection for a long time, so you don’t have to repeat the job year after year.

-This unrivaled long-lasting wood protection keeps the wood healthy and creates an attractive and easy-care surface.
+This unrivalled long-lasting wood protection keeps the wood healthy and creates an attractive and easy-care surface.